Morwenn/cpp-sort/docs/Metrics.md

 Computes the number of projections performed by the *adapted sorter*.

 This is done by wrapping the passed projection function.
-As such it only works with sorters that accept a projection, and bypasses components that special-case specific projection objects.
+As such it only works with sorters that accept a projection, and bypasses components that special-case specific projection objects, though it does pretend [to be branchless][branchless-traits] when the wrapped projection function is.

 ```cpp
 template<